evothings/phonegap-estimotebeacons/examples/beacon-finder/README.md

     cd examples/beacon-finder

+Add the Cordova whitelist plugin, this just needs to be done once:

+    cordova plugin add cordova-plugin-whitelist

-Add the Estimote plugin, this just needs to be done once:
+Add the Estimote plugin, this just needs to be done once for every update of the plugin:

     cordova plugin add https://github.com/evothings/phonegap-estimotebeacons.git